Lockout Tagout Compliance Services in Indianapolis, IN

 Healthcare Facilities

-Hospitals and large healthcare facilities operate mechanical, electrical, and HVAC equipment subject to 1910.147 requirements.
+Hospitals and large healthcare facilities run mechanical, electrical, and HVAC equipment subject to 1910.147.
 Healthcare facilities are frequently unaware that LOTO requirements apply to their maintenance operations.
 Compliance gaps in this sector are common and correctable.

 LOTO Compliance Services for Indianapolis-Area Facilities